-- 1. To evaluate the association between COVID-19 vaccines and myocarditis/pericarditis in children/adolescents aged 5 to 19 years in the Nordic countries (addresses objective #1 in the technical specifications). - 2.
-To evaluate the association between COVID-19 vaccines and thromboembolic and thrombocytopenic outcomes in children/adolescents aged 5 to 19 years in the Nordic countries.
-(Objective #2).
+- 1. To evaluate the association between COVID-19 vaccines and myocarditis/pericarditis in children/adolescents aged 5 to 19 years in the Nordic countries. - To evaluate the association between COVID-19 vaccines and thromboembolic and thrombocytopenic outcomes in children/adolescents aged 5 to 19 years in the Nordic countries.